Moving to another server

 So, make the following adjustments to the steps above:

 a) BEFORE taking the backup in Step 3, first login to your old site’s admin, and set Admin > Configuration > Website Maintenance > Down For Maintenance = TRUE.
+This is called taking your store down for maintenance.

 b) AFTER step 5 or 6, login to your NEW store’s admin, and set Down For Maintenance = FALSE.